fredbi/go-experiments/go-openapi/json-document.md

 // Node describes a node in the hierarchical structure of a JSON document.
-// It can be any valid JSON value or construct. type Node struct {
+// It can be any valid JSON value or construct.
+//
+// Note: duplicate keys in objects are not allowed. type Node struct {
   kind NodeKind
-  value Value // ValueKind for objects and arrays is NullValue children []Node // objects and array have children, nil for scalar nodes context Context // the error context (maybe use pointer here?) keysIndex map[string]int // lookup index for objects, so Key() finds a key in constant time }
+  value Value // ValueKind for objects and arrays is NullValue children []Node // objects and array have children, nil for scalar nodes ctx Context // the error context (maybe use pointer here?) keysIndex map[string]int // lookup index for objects, so Key() finds a key in constant time.
+Refers to the index of the Node in children.
+}

+func (n node) Context() Context { // node context }
 func (n Node) build(l interface.Lexer, opts documentOptions) []Node {
   // recursively build nodes
   // very much like easyjon unmarshaling operates